PASS 3: Temporal Dynamics

 }

-Temporal Marker: During design phase
+Temporal Marker: Post-stroke, ongoing through construction phase

 Mental State: deliberate